Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Overview

 \subsection{Interacting with the Language Model}

+Having defined the synthesis rules, we now describe how the LM interacts with the synthesis system.

-\textbf{LM Queries.} The synthesis rules form a search system for program synthesis, which interacts with the LM to fill the synthesis subgoals recursively.
-As discussed in \autoref{subsection:moti-representation}, the system raises two types of queries: to select an appropriate synthesis rule, and to generate variable assignments for predicates.
-In \mainname, we resolve both queries by prompting the LM as follows: \begin{enumerate} \item the natural language prompt of the overall synthesis task \item the sequence of synthesis decisions generated so far \item the current synthesis goal \end{enumerate}
+\textbf{LM Queries.} The synthesis rules form a search system for program synthesis, where the system issues queries to the LM and recursively discharges synthesis subgoals based on the decisions the LM makes.
+As discussed in \autoref{subsection:moti-representation}, at each synthesis step, the system raises two types of queries: to select an appropriate synthesis rule, and to generate variable assignments for predicates.
+In \mainname, we resolve both queries by prompting the LM with the following information: \begin{enumerate} \item the natural language prompt of the overall synthesis task \item the sequence of synthesis decisions generated so far \item the current synthesis goal \end{enumerate}

 To simplify the interaction, we do not distinguish the two types of queries and assume that the LM can learn to infer what information is needed in each step from the context. \autoref{fig:synthesis-sequence} illustrates the expected decision sequence for our sample task.
 Let us consider the first three steps: \begin{itemize} \item In Step 1, the LM receives the task prompt, an empty decision sequence, and the overall synthesis goal $\stlctype{\tcode{empty}}{\sk{p}}{\sk{t}}$.
-It needs to predict the synthesis rule \textsc{S-App} with no other output, as no variable assignment is needed in this application. \item In Step 2, the case is similar.
-The LM should predict only \textsc{S-Abs} with no other assignment. \item Then, in Step 3, the decision sequence becomes $[\textsc{S-App}, \textsc{S-Abs}]$ and the subgoal becomes $\stlctype{\snoc{\tcode{empty}}{\sk{x_1}}{\sk{t_3}}}{\sk{p_3}}{\sk{t_4}}$.
-Here, we expect the LM to predict the \textsc{S-Var} rule, and meanwhile, notice that four assignments (\autoref{formula:sig4}) are needed by this rule and generate them all. \end{itemize}
+It predicts the synthesis rule \textsc{S-App} with no other output, as no variable assignment is needed in this rule application. \item In Step 2, the case is similar.
+The LM predicts only \textsc{S-Abs} with no other assignment. \item In Step 3, the decision sequence becomes $[\textsc{S-App}, \textsc{S-Abs}]$ and the subgoal becomes $\stlctype{\snoc{\tcode{empty}}{\sk{x_1}}{\sk{t_3}}}{\sk{p_3}}{\sk{t_4}}$.
+Here, the LM predicts the \textsc{S-Var} rule, and meanwhile, generates all four assignments (\autoref{formula:sig4}) required by this rule. \end{itemize}

-Since the synthesis decision sequence represents a program synthesis process, which subsumes both a resulting program and its type derivation through the isomorphism, this representation embodies our \textbf{derivation vicinality} principle.